Use OAuth/OIDC to Authenticate to Confluent Cloud

 JWT claims

-JWT tokens contain claims (key-value pairs) that provide identity and authorization information.
+JWT claims are key-value pairs in JWTs that provide identity and authorization information.
 Common claims include:

 Access token format

-Confluent Cloud only accepts JSON Web Token (JWT) access tokens, based on an open, industry standard for representing claims to be transferred securely between two parties.
-A JWT is a string that represents a set of claims as a JSON object in a JSON Web Signature (JWS) or JSON Web Encryption (JWE) structure, enabling the claims to be signed or encrypted.
+A JSON Web Token (JWT) is a signed or encrypted string that represents a set of claims as a JSON object in a JSON Web Signature (JWS) or JSON Web Encryption (JWE) structure.
+Confluent Cloud only accepts JWT access tokens, which follow an open, industry standard for transferring claims securely between two parties.

-Each JWT includes a header, body, and signature that is formatted like this:
+Each JWT includes a header, body, and signature that are formatted like this:

 header.body.signature